PoCInnovation/Workshops/software/21.Serverless/SETUP.md

 > You will need a Github repository to use Netlify 📂
 - Create a Github repository (named: `Serverless-Gifs-App` for example) and clone it with `git clone`
 - Download the [files](./Netlify-App.zip)
-- Run the following commands :
+- Run the following commands:
 ```shell
 mv Netlify-App/* Netlify-App/.* [YOUR REPO NAME]
 cd [YOUR REPO NAME]